prathimacode-hub/ML-ProjectKart/Fake Job Posting Prediction/Model/README.md

  ```python
     Accuracy achieved :  96.92
  ```
+**Conclusion:**
+- Accuracy of Regression models- Linear regression, rigde regression is almost same.
+- Whereas accuracy of Random Forest is higher and root mean square error is least.

-* Random Forest is more efficient model.
+- Random Forest is more efficient model.

+**Name :**
+- Akash Ramanand Rajak